lnfernux/lnfernux.github.io/_posts/2024-08-25-SecurityMonitoring-DataSources.md

 Outcome --> Q4[Did we do a good job?]
 ```

 This indicates that we probably would do well with some way of tracking changes - in the form of a change management process.
-This will also inform our threat modelling process, as we can then focus on the changes that are happening in the infrastructure and the business that exceed our determined scope.
-Not every change needs to be fully modelled, but we need to have a way of determining what changes are important to model.
+This will also inform our threat modeling process, as we can then focus on the changes that are happening in the infrastructure and the business that exceed our determined scope.
+Not every change needs to be fully modeled, but we need to have a way of determining what changes are important to model.

 #### Applying the four question framework to Infernux Corp